n0m4official/FNAF_Terminal_Edition/README.md

 |The game auto-detects your platform and uses appropriate key input libraries.|

 🐞 Found a Bug or Issue?
-If you encounter a bug, glitch, or want to suggest improvements, please submit an issue on the GitHub Issues page.
-I welcome contributions, fixes, or feedback to make the game better! (please note I will be reviewing them personally to ensure functionality)
+If you encounter a bug, glitch, or want to suggest improvements, please submit an issue on the GitHub Issues page.\n I welcome contributions, fixes, or feedback to make the game better! (please note I will be reviewing them personally to ensure functionality)

 📚 Credits